Jman4190/nba-sql/README.md

 The default behavior is collecting seasons 1996-97 to 2020-21 and inserting them into a MySQL database.
 There are flags provided to change to a Postgres database, and to specify a specific season.

+Big shoutout to BurntSushi's (nbadb)[https://github.com/BurntSushi/nfldb].
+It was a great inspiration to this project.

 [A good place for more information is the wiki](https://github.com/mpope9/nba-sql/wiki).

+It will take an estimated 3 hours to build the whole database.
+Around 10 mins if play-by-play data isn't desired.

 The following environment variables must be set.
 There are no commandline arguments to specify these.
 The following example are connection details for the provided docker-compose database:
 ```